fenago/apache-cassandra/lab_2.md

 primary key in that way, you intend to use more than one column to be the row key and the partition key.
 It is called a composite partition key.
 For the time being, it is enough for you to know the terminology only.
-Further information will be given in later chapters.
+Further information will be given in later labs.

 Until now, you might have felt dizzy and uncomfortable, especially for those of you having so many years of expertise in the relational data